GPII/universal/testData/solutions/solutionsDescription/com_sublimetext.md

 ## Testing
-When using a NP set with settings for Sublime Text, the editor's should responded immediately to the settings included in that NP set.
+When using a NP set with settings for Sublime Text, the editor's should respond immediately to the settings included in that NP set.

 ### sublime_gert